-Chester Theatre Company was founded in 1990 by Vincent Dowling and H. Newman Marsh.
+Chester Theatre Company was founded in 1990 by Vincent Dowling, former Artistic Director of Dublin’s famed Abbey Theatre.
 Over the years, The Miniature Theatre of Chester, as it was then known, grew from “little miracle of the Berkshires” (The Berkshire Eagle) to a company that “has produced a record that can rival the best the area has to offer.”
 (The Boston Globe)

 Under the leadership of Artistic Director Byam Stevens, CTC earned a reputation for producing the best in contemporary theatre, consistently winning top honors with critics and audiences.
 But, the success of our productions is not strictly local — many CTC productions, including: Pride@Prejudice (2011), Last Train to Nibroc (2010), The Dishwashers (2008), The Bully Pulpit (2007), Two Rooms (2006), Duet For One (2006), The Retreat from Moscow (2005), Tea for Three (2004), Valley Song (2001), The Double Bass (2000) and A Moon For the Misbegotten (2000), have gone on to Off Broadway, regional, national, and international tours.